 How to Create a Twitch Stream Team

-In order to create a Twitch Team, you have to have Partner status on Twitch or be connected to someone with the status who is willing to create the team.
+To create a Twitch Team, you have to have Partner status on Twitch or be connected to someone with the status who is willing to create the team.

 Step 1: Go to Twitch’s Contact Support page to request a Team.

-Email them the following information:
+Email the Twitch Contact Support page the following information:

 - Your Team Name.

 - The Team Abbreviation.
-This is a shorter version of your team name, or its initials.
+This is a shorter version of your team name or its initials.

-Your Page URL.
+- Your Page URL.
 This is what you want your team URL to look like.
-For example www.twitch.tv/team/TEAMNAME.
+For example, www.twitch.tv/team/TEAMNAME.

 Step 2: Choose the Lead Twitch Account.